-Afghan Local Police continued to deliberately target civilians outside the battlefield in 2017, causing 45 civilian casualties (12 deaths and 33 injured) during 18 deliberate killing incidents - three fewer civilian deaths and 28 more injuries than 2016 during approximately the same number of incidents.249 The increase in civilian injuries mainly resulted from one incident on 11 April in Kunduz city during which an
+Afghan Local Police continued to deliberately target civilians outside the battlefield in 2017, causing 45 civilian casualties (12 deaths and 33 injured) during 18 deliberate killing incidents - three fewer civilian

 246 See Paragraphs 9, 10 and 17 of the United Nations Principles on the Effective Prevention and Investigation of Extra-Legal, Arbitrary and Summary Executions, adopted on 24 May 1989 by the Economic and Social Council Resolution 1989/65.
 See also United Nations Security Council and General Assembly resolutions concerning non-international armed conflict, calling for all parties to respect international human rights law.